ReflectionHLE/ReflectionHLE/README.md

 What is included
 ----------------

-The Keen Dreams port consists of four executables, each of them being compatible with a different version of Keen Dreams.
+The Keen Dreams port consists of two executables, one compatible with a few EGA releases, the other with one CGA release.
 The original releases supported by the port, using source codes for them, are Shareware (EGA) v1.13, CGA v1.05, Registered (EGA) v1.93 and Shareware (EGA) v1.20.

 For Catacomb 3-D, versions 1.00 and 1.22 should be supported.
-The source code release has been modified for the addition of 1.00.
+The original source code release has been modified for the addition of 1.00.

 For The Catacomb Abyss, versions 1.13 (QA [0], Shareware) and 1.24 (rev 1)
 are supported.
 The source code release has been modified for support of v1.13.